Complaints Policy & Confidentiality

 Please keep us posted about changes to your personal details including medical changes.
 We will only share your details without your consent when we are legally bound to do so.

 Arduthie Dental Practice complies with the Data Protection Act.
-Dr Kenny Jones (Registration no. Z8397813) and Dr Kevin Dow (Registration no. Z2456733) are the registered Data Controllers for Arduthie Dental Practice.
+Dr Kenny Jones (Registration no. Z8397813), Dr Graeme Fullerton and Dr Hugo Mayeux are the registered Data Controllers for Arduthie Dental Practice.

 Keeping your recordsThis practice complies with the 1998 Data Protection Act and this policy describes our procedures for ensuring that personal information about patients is processed fairly and lawfully.